nielssorensen/OpenEmu-wiki/Developers:-How-to-Build-System-and-Core-Plugins.md

 Clone the [OpenEmu repo](https://github.com/OpenEmu/OpenEmu) on GitHub.
 Use the [Mac for GitHub](http://mac.github.com/) app if you're new to Git or don't want to use the command line.

-Enable the debug preferences pane in OpenEmu with: `defaults write com.openemu.OpenEmu debug 1`
+Enable the debug preferences pane in OpenEmu with: `defaults write org.openemu.OpenEmu debug 1`

 When compiling, choose the **"Build All"** scheme and build for **Release** ("Build for Profiling" is pre-configured for Release).